rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### POST '/restaurants'
 - Requires **Admin** authentication.
-- Create a new restaurant in the existing restaurant collection.
+- Creates a new restaurant in the existing restaurant collection.
-- Return an object with an object of newly added restaurant and a successful message.
+- Returns an object with an object of newly added restaurant and a successful message.
 - No arguments required.

 ##### Exmaple request: